Tezigudo/Card_game/README.md

 graphic is used to show player hand as shown below
 ![play2](md_pic/bj_play2.png)

-and if i choose to see wincount it will be same as below
+and if I choose to see wincount, it will be same as below
 ![play3](md_pic/bj_choice3.png)

 ---